oidc-sweden/specifications/oidc-signature-extension.md

 This section defines requirements that apply to OpenID Providers that process requests for signature.

 An OpenID Provider receiving a request containing both the `https://scopes.oidc.se/1.0/delegatedSign` and the `https://scopes.oidc.se/1.0/federatedSign` scope MUST be respond with an error.

+An OpenID Provider that receives a request for signature MUST authenticate the user, even if the user has a previous authentication session at the OpenID Provider.

 TODO: